IV Therapy and Specialty Infusions at Home in SW Fort Worth/Burleson TX

 Our registered nurses are trained to manage PICC lines, implanted ports, and tunneled central venous catheters.
 This includes flushing the device before and after infusions, performing sterile dressing changes, assessing the insertion site for signs of infection or complication, and documenting the condition of the line at every visit.
 Proper skilled nursing management of vascular access devices is essential to preventing central line infections and ensuring the device remains functional throughout your course of treatment.

-How is in-home IV therapy safer than an infusion center for immunocompromised patients?
+How is in-home IV therapy safer for immunocompromised patients?

-Infusion centers bring multiple immunocompromised patients together in a shared clinical space, which creates exposure risk for patients with weakened immune systems.
+Infusion centers bring multiple immunocompromised patients together in a shared clinical space, which creates real exposure risk.
 Receiving your infusion at home eliminates that shared-space exposure.
 Combined with the strict aseptic technique our nurses follow on every visit, in-home infusion therapy is frequently a safer clinical option for patients who are immunocompromised due to chemotherapy, organ transplant, immune deficiency conditions, or long-term biologic therapy.

 Do I need a physician referral to start home IV therapy?

 Yes.
 All in-home infusion therapy must be ordered by a licensed physician.
 We cannot begin any IV therapy without a valid physician order.
-If your physician or hospital discharge planner has indicated that you need home infusion therapy following a discharge from Baylor Scott & White Medical Center Hillcrest or another area facility, contact us immediately and we will coordinate with the ordering provider to arrange services as quickly as possible.
+If your physician or hospital discharge planner has indicated that you need home infusion therapy following a discharge from Baylor Scott & White Medical Center Hillcrest, Huguley Medical Center, or another area facility, contact us immediately and we will coordinate with the ordering provider to arrange services as quickly as possible.

 What areas in SW Fort Worth and Burleson do you serve for in-home IV therapy?

-We provide in-home IV therapy and specialty infusion services throughout Burleson, SW Fort Worth, and surrounding communities including Hidden Creek, Summer Creek, Briar Meadow, Joshua Farms, Rendon, Crowley, Cleburne, Alvarado, Godley, Joshua, and other communities in Tarrant and Johnson Counties.
-Call us at (817) 887-9919 to confirm service availability at your specific address.
+We provide in-home IV therapy and specialty infusion services throughout Burleson, SW Fort Worth, and surrounding communities including Hidden Creek, Summer Creek, Briar Meadow, Joshua Farms, Rendon, Crowley, Cleburne, Alvarado, Godley, Joshua, Kennedale, and other communities in Tarrant and Johnson Counties.
+Call us at 817.290.9559 or fax us at 972.379.0555 to confirm service availability at your specific address.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of Burleson makes no representations or warranties regarding the accuracy or completeness of this information.

-To learn more about in-home IV therapy and specialty infusions in SW Fort Worth and Burleson, contact BrightStar Care of Burleson at (817) 887-9919.
-For clinical referrals and documentation, our fax number is (972) 379-0555.
+To learn more about IV therapy and specialty infusions at home in SW Fort Worth and Burleson, contact us at 817.290.9559 or fax 972.379.0555.
 We are available 24/7 and offer a free in-home assessment — no contracts required.